syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 {% endhighlight %}
 {% endtabs %}

+### Chart with style changes

+The following code example explains how to set style of the chart.

+{% tabs %}
+{% highlight c# %}
+//Set chart style

+chart.Style = 25;

+{% endhighlight %}

+{% highlight vb %}
+'Set chart style

+chart.Style = 25

+{% endhighlight %}
+{% endtabs %}

+N>style value must be between 1 to 48, Otherwise argument exception will be thrown and style value changes will not affect to 2016 charts.

 The complete code snippet illustrating the above options is shown below.

 {% tabs %}